makaanneo/joplin-plugin-apollo/README.md

-# Template plugin for my plugins
+# Apollo

+You can use these plugin to rename the first attached resource to a note.
+The resource will be renamed after the title of the note.

-* automatic NPM release
+- automatic NPM release
-* Update all relevant Version files
+- Update all relevant Version files
-* commit all relevant Version files
+- commit all relevant Version files

 # Joplin Plugin

 This is a template to create a new Joplin plugin.